Ricarda Huch: Publications during the Third Reich

 When the Nazis seized power in 1933 and proclaimed the German Dritte Reich, she resigned in protest from the Prussian Academy of Arts.
 Huch and other members of the academy had in March 1933 received a letter from the president of the Prussian Academy of Arts, Max von Schillings, asking them to sign a declaration drafted by Gottfried Benn, declaring their loyalty to the new government.
 A public and infamous exchange of letters between Huch and Schillings followed.
 Huch refused to sign.
 Schillings responded, expressing the hope that the academy could count on her support and her continuous membership.
-Huch responded, saying that she will not forego her right to freedom of expression and asked Schillings whether her refusal to sign the declaration will inevitably lead to her exclusion from the academy.
+Huch responded, saying that she will not forgo her right to freedom of expression and asked Schillings whether her refusal to sign the declaration will inevitably lead to her exclusion from the academy.
 Schillings replied that the academy is merely asking its members to not publicly oppose the new government.
 Schillings also pointed out that if she resigned, she would be in the company of Heinrich Mann who had resigned from the academy to mount an unsuccessful attempt of mobilising a social democratic alliance against the NSDAP during the March 1933 elections.
 Schillings argued that this could not be her wish, since she had in her writings clearly expressed nationalist views (although Huch’s nationalism was of the liberal variety).
 Huch responded, saying that it is natural for a German to feel German, but that she condemned the Nazis' strong-arm tactics, brutal centralization and intimidation of those with other opinions.
 Huch called the Nazis' tactics un-German, defended her right to freedom of expression and noted that she was not in agreement with the Nazi doctrine.

 Huch remained in Berlin and researched early German history, starting with Charles the Great.
 In 1934 she published the first volume of her trilogy on medieval Germany social history, focusing on various medieval political, social and religious institutions.
 Römisches Reich Deutscher Nation was followed by Das Zeitalter der Glaubensspaltung in 1937.
 Huch idealized medieval German culture, and passed comment on leadership, justice and Jews in Germany.
 Her views were an open challenge to the Nazi doctrine on Germanic culture and its roots.
 Her son-in-law Böhm was forced out of the public service by the Nazis.
 In 1936 Huch together with her daughter, Böhm and their son, moved to Jena.
 Böhm was able to secure a teaching contract with Jena University, but in 1937 he and Huch were accused of sedition because the two had defended the intellectual capacities of Jews at a dinner party.
 While neither of the two were convicted, Böhm could not maintain his teaching position.
 During World War II Böhm moved to Freiburg and later to Frankfurt, while Huch and her daughter remained in Jena.